Community Care of St. Catharines and Thorold

 Finances

 Community Care of St. Catharines and Thorold is not financially transparent.
-It refused to provide its audited financial statements upon request.
-The following analysis refers to F2020, the most recent year of financial statements received from the CRA.
+Its audited financial statements are not publicly available on its website.
+The following financial analysis refers to F2021, the most recent year of financial statements received from the CRA.

 Community Care does not break down its spending into program, administrative, and fundraising costs on its audited financial statements and reports zero fundraising expenses to the CRA.
 Ci obtained program, administrative, and fundraising costs from the charity’s annual reports, which reconciled with its audited financials.
-Administrative costs are 4% of revenues (less investment income), and fundraising costs are 4% of cash donations.
+Administrative costs are 4% of revenues (less investment income), and fundraising costs are 5% of cash donations.
 This results in total overhead spending of 8%.
-For every dollar donated to the charity, 92 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+For every dollar donated to the charity, 92 cents are available for programs, which is within Ci’s reasonable range for overhead spending.

-Community Care has $3.2m in funding reserves, compared to $1.7m in F2019.
-The charity can cover 94% or eleven months of its annual program costs with reserves.
+Community Care has $3.7m in reserve funds, which can cover 85% or ten months of annual program costs.
 Community Care’s program cost coverage nearly doubled from F2019 to F2020.

 Charity Intelligence has sent this update to Community Care of St. Catharines and Thorold for review.
 Changes and edits may be forthcoming.